Chihuahua Puppies AZ

 Chihuahua coat colors are influenced by genetics.
 Some colors are dominant, (like black), while others are recessive (like white).
 This is why certain colors are more common, and others are rare.
 True White Chihuahua puppies are very special.
 The white coat comes from recessive genes, making solid white one of the rarest Chihuahua colors.
 Albino Chihuahuas, or those without any pigment, are the rarest-but they are also more likely to be blind, deaf, and prone to sunburn.
 A reputable breeder will never breed albino Chihuahuas due to these increased health risks.

-Blue Chihuahua Coat Color
+Blue Chihuahua Coat Colors

 True blue color on Chihuahuas look like shiny dark purple.
 A copper-blue (or simply “blue”) Chihuahua coat is caused by a recessive gene that dilutes black pigmentation, making the coat appear gray, silver, or blue.
 It is not a true blue color, but rather a genetic alteration that causes black hair to appear muted, often with a blue tinge on the nose, paw pads, and eye rims.
+As I mentioned above, blue in dogs isn’t a true blue.
+Instead, these are dogs with dilute black genes, resulting in gray fur.
+And that my friends, makes blue Chihuahua coat colors very rare.

 Genes From Both Parents